dostogircse171/dostogircse171/README.md

 <img src="https://komarev.com/ghpvc/?username=dostogircse171&style=for-the-badge" alt="golam-dostogir" />

 ### About me
 <p>I am an experienced Software Engineer / Web Developer.
-I have worked with numerous prestigious companies and brands globally, especially from the USA, UK, and Switzerland, to help them build and optimize web applications and enhance their scalability.<br><br>I am currently working as a skilled <b>Software Engineer</b> in the UK under the shortage occupation category, and also contributing to open source projects when possible.</p>
+I have worked with numerous prestigious companies and brands globally, especially from the USA, UK, and Switzerland, to help them build and optimize web applications and enhance their scalability.<br><br></p>

 <b>Fun Facts:</b>
 -  One of the top <a href="https://stackoverflow.com/review/first-questions/stats">First Questions</a> & <a href="https://stackoverflow.com/review/first-answers/stats">First Answers</a> reviewers on StackOverflow. 📋